julianoalberto/resume/README.md

 At the moment, I'm interested in automating tasks that no one sees but have to be done.
 And my studies are focused on Kubernetes, Python and AWS.

 ### Career
-#### Airbus - Jan 2020 to date
+#### Airbus - Jan 2020 to Jun 2020
 As a subcontractor of CGI, I joined the Airbus DevOps team responsible for the company's API ecosystem in Toulouse, France.
 Developed Docker images, scripts and Kubernetes cronjobs for backup of databases, GitHub repositories and Jenkins data. **Key skills: Docker, Kubernetes, bash, Python, AWS.**
 Updated Docker images and Kubernetes deployments to eliminate the use of root user at runtime. **Key skills: Docker, Kubernetes.**
-Created Python scripts to consume API usage logs and aggregate information to feed the system responsible for the monetization of APIs. **Key skills: Docker, Kubernetes, Python, RabbitMQ, Redis.**
+Created Python scripts to consume API usage logs and aggregate information to feed the system responsible for the monetization of APIs, as well as the related Kubernetes deployments and configurations. **Key skills: Docker, Kubernetes, Python, RabbitMQ, Redis, Ansible.**

 #### IBM Brazil - Oct 2019 to Dec 2019
 Developed an API for the dashboard of a user management application. **Key skills: PHP, PostgreSQL, Docker.**